WAYS TO PAY FOR COLLEGE

 Federal and Private Loans - Borrowed money that requires repayment.

 If scholarships and grants do not cover all of your costs, you may consider loans.
 To qualify for federal loans, you must file a FAFSA each year you wish to receive loans.
-Federal loans include subsidized and unsubsidized loans.
+Federal loans include Federal Direct Subsidized and Unsubsidized Loans.
 You can also apply for private alternative loans that are applied for through banks and credit unions.
 Please view our Scholarship Resource document for external scholarship information.

 Campus Based Employment - Earned money through on-campus employment.